sampka/terraform-aws-rg-docker/README.md

 > Terraform module for creating a basic EC2 instance and docker installation

-A Terraform module which creates an EC2 instance and preinstalls docker via `user_data`.
+A Terraform module which creates an EC2 instance and preinstalls docker via `user_data` and `cloud-init`.

 This module creates:
-* a security group allowing ingress ssh access and egress on all ports.
 * an ec2 instance

 **Important**: This module does not expose any inbound or outbound ports on purpose.
 It is up to the user of this module to add security groups to allow ssh access and outbound traffic.